 Squeeze traps, Spring traps: The manufacturers of these devices offer a quick painless death for the animal entering the baited contraption.
 There are many of these available and used in the wildlife control field.
 Often, the promise they offer, is not as it seems.
-Recently Humane Wildlife Solutions LLC heard a nightmare story from a home owner that hired a local company.
+Recently Humane Wildlife Solutions LLC heard a nightmare story from a homeowner that hired a local company.
 They promised a quick resolution of the situation without issues.
-The home owner explained it very differently.
+The homeowner explained it very differently.
 In fact, she said she would never use or recommend that service any longer.
-The home owners were mortified by this experience, as we are sure the occupant of the trap felt much worse about the whole situation.
+The homeowners were mortified by this experience, as we are sure the occupant of the trap felt much worse about the whole situation.
 It did not "instantly kill" as it was intended.
-We also have seen firsthand, wildlife other than the intended target being captured, maimed, and killed slowly in thse devices.
+We also have seen firsthand, wildlife other than the intended target being captured, maimed, and killed slowly in these devices.
 (Birds in a mouse trap, cats or dogs in rat or raccoon traps, etc.)

 Mole spring traps: Similar to traps mentioned above, people have convinced themselves these cleanly and neatly kill the animal outright.
 Instead, they often pin the animal down by its neck or by a limb.
 The end result is a slow death by suffocation or blood loss.